AgentDynEx: Nudging the Mechanics and Dynamics of Multi-Agent Simulations: Technical Evaluation

+We evaluated our simulations based on their mechanics and dynamics.
+For mechanics, we measured milestone completion.
+Each scenario contained five predefined milestones, and mechanics were scored on a 0–5 scale, where a score of x/5 indicates that x milestones were completed.
+A score of 5/5 indicates that all milestones were completed and the stop condition was reached.

-Dynamics are a measure of how many interesting events and behaviors occurred.
-Similar to the formative study, we looked for notable dynamics: events and behaviors not dictated by the configuration but are consistent with human interaction and the environment.
+Dynamics is tricky to measure due to the lack of standardized metrics in this area, so we aimed to make our scoring as clear and replicable as possible.
+Similar to the formative study, we looked for notable dynamics: events and behaviors not dictated by the configuration but consistent with human interaction and the environment.
 We graded the dynamics of the situation based on how many completed milestones contained at least one notable dynamic.
-Within each milestone, we made a binary decision—did a notable dynamic occur or not?
+Within each milestone, we made a binary decision: did a notable dynamic occur or not?
 For example, if a simulation completed three milestones and each milestone contained at least one notable dynamic, the score was 3/3; if the simulation completed two milestones and only one milestone had a notable dynamic, the score was 1/2.

-Sometimes, one notable dynamic may trigger another one (ie: a breakup could trigger interesting responses from all the agents).
-For absolute simplicity, we counted only whether or not a milestone had a notable dynamic, not how many it had, because multiple notable dynamics within a milestone could be correlated.
-Three of the authors manually reviewed each simulation and annotated for notable agent behavior within each milestone.
+Measuring dynamics requires specialized expertise in multi-agent that is difficult to find externally.
+Since standardized evaluation metrics for assessing multi-agent simulation dynamics are limited or nonexistent, three authors conducted the evaluations rather than attempting to train external annotators.
+The categories were broad enough that distinctions were generally clear-cut—simulations either had dynamics or no dynamics.